Click to share!

 long layers for length

 Round face?
-Long layers work especially well for you because they draw the eye up and down instead of across.
+Long layers work especially well because they draw the eye up and down instead of across.
+This naturally elongates your face shape.
 Add subtle highlights through your face-framing pieces to boost that elongating effect even more.
-You get sophisticated movement without needing to style your hair every single day.

 Side Part With Volume at the Crown